 She used money earned while travelling with a circus to join Maura Dooley’s creative writing MA course at Goldsmith’s in 2008.
 Parry published her first poems under pseudonyms: ‘I wanted to have the option of jettisoning this or that identity if it didn’t work out.’
 In 2016, she won the Ballymaloe Poetry Prize, the Free Verse Poetry Book Fair Competition, and the International Troubador Prize.

 Phoebe Power (b.
-1992, Newcastle-upon-Tyne) was a Foyle Young Poet of the year before studying in Cambridge, where she ran the Pembroke Poetry Society.
+1993, Newcastle-upon-Tyne) was a Foyle Young Poet of the year before studying at Cambridge, where she ran the Pembroke Poetry Society.
 Her pamphlet Harp Duet was published by Eyewear in 2016.
 The poems in Shrines of Upper Austria take their bearings from the landscapes and local detail of Austria – where Power has travelled – sometimes incorporating and assimilating whole lines of German among the English.
 Several of the poems draw from the life-story of her Austrian grandmother, Christl.